 Knowing what to expect and the steps to take in an emergency is the key to protecting yourself and your family.
 Disasters can happen anytime and anyplace.
 When a disaster strikes you may have only a short time to respond or prepare for the consequences.
 An accidental release of a hazardous chemical could mean a need for sheltering-in-place or an immediate evacuation.
 A winter storm could confine your family to your home.
-A flood or tornado could cut off basic services in the community; things like gas, water, and electricity for days.
+A flood or tornado could cut off basic services in the community for days, such as gas, water and electricity.

 The effects of a disaster can be sudden and devastating.
 Preparation for disasters reduces the impacts of a disaster.

 - Emergency Notifications: Know how to get emergency information from multiple locations and know why the sirens sound.

 - The City of Fargo uses an emergency notification system called CodeRED.
 In order to receive alerts you must signup and keep your information up-to-date.
 Sign up for CodeRED alerts.

 - Outdoor warning sirens alert us to chemical spills, severe weather and other outdoor emergencies.
 When sirens sound, go indoors and turn on a local TV or radio station to find out what the threat is and how to protect yourself.
 Find out more about our sirens.

 - View our local warning systems infographic to see the different ways you can receive alerts.